Pesto: Pantry Possibilities

 Nuts / Protein

-nutrition tip: if you have a nut allergy, or simply don’t like them, try adding beans for protein
+nutrition tip: if you have a nut allergy, or simply don’t prefer them, try adding beans for protein

 Greens / Vegetables